VA Disability Benefits for Secondary Conditions to Depression

 For example, many psychotropic medications that are prescribed to treat depression can result in significant weight gain.
 This weight gain could then cause or exacerbate an orthopedic condition.
 Thus, the orthopedic condition may warrant secondary service connection.

-To obtain secondary service connection for this orthopedic condition, the veteran will need a diagnosis for their orthopedic condition and medical evidence indicating that the orthopedic condition was brought on or aggravated by their depression.
+To obtain secondary service connection for this orthopedic condition, the veteran will need a diagnosis for their orthopedic condition and medical evidence indicating that it was brought on or aggravated by their depression.

 Common Conditions Secondary to Depression